sergiido/Personsdb/README.md

-# personsDB
+# Persons list

-based on lowdb
+The application is based on lowdb json storage file.